-At the end of each Spring semester, all students must prepare an Annual Student Review Form describing their academic achievements for the preceding year.
+At the end of each Spring semester, all students must prepare a Graduate Student Annual Review form describing their academic achievements for the preceding year.
 Students are then evaluated by the department, and receive a letter from the Director of Graduate Studies reporting the results of this evaluation.

-B. Logic requirement
+B. Formal methods requirement